 The site is located in distance from larger urban centres, and its primary function is to provide fuel and services to traffic travelling the Pacific Motorway on the southbound lane.
-Whilst low density residential areas are located approximately 500 metres to the east (residential precinct of Kingscliff) and 300 metres to the west (Chinderah) they are distinctly separated from the highway service centre by road and other buffers.
+Whilst low density residential areas are located approximately 500 metres to the east (residential precinct of Kingscliff) and 300 metres to the west (Chinderah) they are distinctly separated from the highway service centre by the Pacific Motorway and vegetation growing parallel to the open drainage channel.
 An industrial area is located immediately to the south of the site, adjacent the Pacific Motorway/Tweed Coast Road interchange and accessed from Morton and Ozone Streets.